 - Assign a teammate a recurring task to go through the bug reports to make sure they get prioritized and assigned.

-- Add priority level custom fields so your team knows which bugs to address first.
+- Add priority level custom fields by clicking the blue Add Custom Fields link at the top of the project.
+That way your team knows which bugs to address first.

 Build and manage your bug tracking project by following along with with How to Asana.